 Your "what" is obvious.
 Most companies are wising up to their "why."
 Our focus is the "how" of it all.
-This is the final piece of the equation.
+The living embodiment of the work you've done to become aware of what needs to exist is the most important piece of the puzzle.

 There are 6 main stages of helping an organization evolve to meet its potential and serve its people effectively.